We The Children - Kids Talk Climate Solutions

 Links:

-Subscribe to We the Children on Spotify, Apple Podcasts, or wherever you get your podcasts and follow us on Facebook (facebook.com/wethechildrenpodcast) and Instagram (@we_the_children_podcast).
-Also, please visit our website (wethechildrenpodcast.com) and leave us a voice message or email if you want to stay in touch or engage with episode questions!
+Subscribe to We the Children on Spotify, Apple Podcasts, or wherever you get your podcasts.
+Follow us on Facebook and Instagram.
+Also, check out our website (wethechildrenpodcast.com).
+We love to hear form you!

 Hosted on Acast.
 See acast.com/privacy for more information.